 - Roll the dough out to ¼ inch thick.
 You can sprinkle the dough with a little flour if it is sticking to your rolling pin.

 - Cut out the gingerbread men and place them on prepared baking sheets.

 - Bake at 350 degrees for 12 minutes.

 - Make the icing by beating a little vanilla and milk into the powdered sugar a little at a time until it's perfectly smooth with a consistency a little thicker than syrup.

 - Ice the gingerbread men for a while; they are still just slightly warm.

 - Leave them on your countertop until the icing is set.
 This will take an hour to two hours.

 - Test by lightly touching the icing top.
 It should not be soft or squishy.

 - Store the cookies in an airtight container with wax paper in between the layers.

 - Shortening - DO NOT substitute butter for the shortening.
 The shortening is what stops these cookies from spreading.
-You could substitute a very solid coconut oil however you may need to increase the flour a little and chill the dough for 20 minutes before rolling out.
+You could substitute a very solid coconut oil however, you may need to increase the flour a little and chill the dough for 20 minutes before rolling it out.